SAP-samples/cap-appgyver-covid-certcheck/README.md

 ## Setup and Configuration

 ### [Step 1: Security setup](./tutorials/1_SecuritySetup/README.md)

+In this part of the tutorial you will learn how to setup the security related aspects of your scenario.
+The security setup will allow you secure access to your CAP REST endpoints using the so called PKCE flow.
+Therefore you will use SAP Identity Authentication service and integrate it with your CAP service secured by SAP XSUAA.

 (Martin & Jim - Uwe the "Validation Monkey")
 ### [Step 2: Backend application](./tutorials/2_BackendApplication/README.md)
 (Max)
 ### [Step 3: Graph application](./tutorials/3_GraphApplication/README.md)
 (Praveen)
 ### [Step 4: AppGyver app](./tutorials/4_AppGyverApp/README.md)

+In this part of the tutorial you will learn how to setup and configure your SAP AppGyver app including a secure access to your CAP REST endpoints.
+The SAP AppGyver app will allow you to upload or scan Covid vacination or test certificates.
+The certificate will be checked in the CAP service and the validation result will be displayed and stored in the app.

 (Martin & Jim - Uwe the "Validation Monkey")
 ### [Step 5: Test cases](./tutorials/5_TestCases/README.md)
 (Nani)